 Preventing malware from infecting and causing damage to your computer requires a combined strategy that includes online security education, using various software protection programs, configuring specific settings on your computer and security software, and general safe web surfing practices.

 In this series of tutorials on software security, you are going to learn about the most common types of software-based security threats and how to protect your computer from being infected by malware.

 - How To Prevent Malware Attacks: Antispyware, Antivirus, and Firewall Software

 Now that we’ve touched briefly on the importance of keeping your computer’s software protected, the next step is to learn what some of the more common types of security threats are.

 To learn more about common types of security threats, see the tutorial below:

-Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the products and services offered on this site are not affiliated, associated, endorsed, or sponsored by WordPress, nor have they been reviewed, certified, or tested by WordPress.
-The owner, contributors and/or advertisers may derive financial benefit from sales of items reviewed, linked to, or advertised on this site.
+Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site is not affiliated with nor sponsored by Automattic, Inc. or the WordPress Open Source project.
+This site and the services and products offered on this site are not affiliated, associated, sponsored, or endorsed by WordPress, nor have they been reviewed, tested, or certified by WordPress.
+The owner, contributors and/or advertisers may derive financial benefit from sales of items linked to, advertised, or reviewed on this site.

 Did you enjoy this post?
 Please use the share buttons below and share this information with other online users.